Corporate governance structure

 We use a remuneration system that is linked to shareholder returns so that it functions as an incentive to sustainably increase corporate value and to improve the practice and promotion of sustainable management.
 The basic policy for deciding the compensation to be paid to individual directors is to set an appropriate level based on their respective responsibilities.

-Compensation to outside directors (Audit and Supervisory Committee members) is determined through discussions at the Audit and Supervisory Committee within the maximum amount resolved at the General Meeting of Shareholders.
+Compensation to outside directors (Audit and Supervisory Committee members) is determined through Deliberations by Directors who are Audit and Supervisory Committee Members within the maximum amount resolved at the General Meeting of Shareholders.

 The Appointment and Compensation Committee has been established as a voluntary advisory body to the Board of Directors.
 This committee determines policy on matters such as compensation, deliberates matters such as the details of the compensation for individuals, and provides advice and recommendations to the Board of Directors on the results of its deliberations.